After Brandon Lawson ran out of gas in the dead of night on rural Route 277, he made a series of strange phone calls — and was never seen again.

 “I think when they found the human remains, I feel it’s kind of it,” said Lofton.
 “I’m more concerned about the kids right now… they still don’t know how to process this.
 We feel in our hearts it’s him.
 We feel like, who else could it be?
 He wouldn’t leave his family.
 Brandon wasn’t that type of person.”

 At the time of this writing, DNA test results to identify the remains as Brandon Lawson’s have yet to be publicly released.
 Even if the results do match the DNA to Brandon Lawson’s, however, there are many questions yet to be answered about the young father’s mysterious disappearance.

 After learning about the baffling disappearance of Brandon Lawson, read about the baffling disappearance of Maura Murray.
-Then, learn about the disappearance of Brian Shaffer, the medical student who vanished from an Ohio bar.
+Then, learn about Brian Shaffer, the medical student who vanished from an Ohio bar.